University of Trieste

-The University of Trieste (Università degli Studi di Trieste, or UniTS) is a public research university in Trieste in the Friuli-Venezia Giulia region in northeast Italy.
-The university consists of 10 departments, boasts a wide and almost complete range of university courses and has about 15,000 students and 1,000 professors.
+The University of Trieste (Università degli Studi di Trieste, or UniTS, Formerly Regia Università degli Studi or The Royal University of Studies) is a public research university in Trieste in the Friuli-Venezia Giulia region in northeast Italy.
+The university consists of 10 departments, has a wide and almost complete range of university courses and has about 15,000 students and 1,000 professors.
 It was founded in 1924.

-The historical international vocation of the University of Trieste is witnessed by its intense and high-level activity: Trieste is the centre of many research facilities, with which the university is connected by cooperation agreements.
+The historical international vocation of the University of Trieste is witnessed by its intense and high-level research activity: Trieste is the centre of many research facilities, with which the university is connected by cooperation agreements.
 Among them, there are the International School for Advanced Studies, the International Centre for Theoretical Physics, the National Institute of Oceanography, the International Centre for Genetic Engineering and Biotechnology, the Elettra Sincrotrone Trieste Facility, the Trieste sections of the Italian National Institute for Nuclear Physics (INFN) and Italian National Institute for Astrophysics (INAF), and many others, building up the so-called "sistema Trieste" (Trieste System).

 Moreover, the number of international inter-university co-operation agreements rapidly increased these last years.
 These agreements involve staff and student mobility, both within EU Programmes like the Socrates programme and agreements exclusively concerned with research activities.

-The 2014 Times Higher Education World University Rankings ranked it second among Italian universities.
-In 2019, U.S. News & World Report placed it at #67 among the top 100 universities in the world for Space Science.
-In the 2018 Round University Ranking of world universities, it stands at #99 for Life Sciences in the world.